Krishna-45Jaiswal/lsjsjshhshshs/README.md

 # LEGEND-CHAT
-This is smooth &amp; fastest chatbot  based on mongo database which work on telegram group
+This is smooth &amp; fastest chatbot  based on mongo database which work on telegram group & Private Chat

 <details>